hadesmimc/hadesmimc.github.io/index.md

 ## GMiMC, Starkad and Poseidon
 GMiMC borrows MiMC's core component -- a low-degree round function -- and uses it in various unbalanced Feistel constructions.
 More details about this approach can be found [here](https://hadesmimc.github.io/gmimc/).

-While MiMC and GMiMC are defined as block ciphers, Starkad and Poseidon are hash functions using the unkeyed permutations Starkad\\(^\pi\\) Poseidon\\(^\pi\\).
+While MiMC and GMiMC are defined as block ciphers, Starkad and Poseidon are hash functions using the unkeyed permutations Starkad\\(^\pi\\) and Poseidon\\(^\pi\\).
 They are built using a novel SPN approach to further improve the applicability in the use cases mentioned above.
 Both Starkad and Poseidon a described in more detail [here](https://hadesmimc.github.io/starkadposeidon/).